 4. Receive Your Funds

 Excess funds (money after tuition and fees are paid) are released to students after each quarter's add/drop period and after all of your instructors have certified your attendance.
 Excess funds will be mailed to the most current address the TVCC Business office has on file for you.
+First-year, first-time federal student loan borrowers will be required to wait 30 days before receiving their first student loan disbursement.

 5. Maintain Eligibility